-Once Binder has launched you’ll know you that you have been successful if your browser looks something like the images below:
+Launching Binder may take a couple of minutes.
+Once Binder has launched, you’ll know that you have been successful if the circles have stopped spinning and your browser tab looks something like the image below:

-To open a notebook, simply click on the notebook name (in a light blue colour).
+Once Binder is open, to open a notebook simply click on the notebook name (in a light blue colour).
 For example, clicking on notebook-01-getting-started.ipynb should give you a view something like this:

-Alternatively, the first three minutes of our Intro Video (above) show the process of getting started with Code Camp.
-If you need some tips on how to use Jupyter Notebooks, DataCamp have made a handy cheat sheet which you can save as a pdf or view as an image:
+The first three minutes of our Intro Video (above) also show the process of getting started with Code Camp.

 Downloading Lessons (more Advanced)

 The lesson notebooks are all hosted on a code-sharing website called GitHub.
 Hosting on GitHub allows us to use services like Binder, but it also allows anyone to download the notebook content.
 If you know how to do download and run yourself, feel free to do so using the links to each notebook below (if you are a new King’s SDS student you’ll learn how to do this in your Year 2 modules and you can stick with the Binder approach above for now):